 - Students and volunteers must sign a Waiver of Liability.

-2024 UC Field Safety Leadership Retreat
+2025 UC Field Research Safety Leadership Training Series

 Content from past events is compiled in the UC Field Safety Leadership Training Library.